tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 2. Outputs --- Paths to the folders storing the outputs.

-   Generating "MAT Files" is compulsory.
-Other outputs are optional.
-Un-check "Generate?" if not generating this output.
+   "MAT Files" is compulsory, and other outputs are optional.
+   To generate an output, check "Yes", create a dedicated folder for this output, and click ">" to select this folder.
+   Note that this folder must be created manually.
+EllipTrack will not create it automatically.

 .. list-table::
    :widths: 1 3